 Actions/Pharmacodynamics: Raises the pH of blood by buffering excess hydrogen ions that are present in acidotic states.
 The role of sodium bicarbonate is limited in cardiac arrest.
-Because ventilation is an effective tool in managing respiratory acidosis, sodium bicarbonate should rarely be administered for cardiac arrest, unless the arrest is suspected to be secondary to hyperkalemia, a preexisting metabolic acidosis, or a tricyclic antidepressant over ingestion.
+Because ventilation is an effective tool in managing respiratory acidosis, sodium bicarbonate should rarely be administered for cardiac arrest, unless the arrest is suspected to be secondary to hyperkalemia or a tricyclic antidepressant over ingestion.